AnalogCyan/dotfiles/README.md

 `alias adbIP` Connect adb over IP in one command.

+`alias cd` Make cd behave as it does in Linux.

-`alias compile` Attempt to compile the specified source for both Windows and Linux (currently C++ only).
+`alias compile` Compile the specified source for both Windows and Linux (currently C++ only).

 `alias fish` Run commands in the fish shell.